Horowitz family: Non-Hassidic rabbis

 R. Moshe Meshullam Horowitz (1832–1894) was a rabbi in Galicia.

 R. Yosef Yozel Horwitz (1847–1919), was an important rabbi in the Musar movement, founding seventy yeshivos across Eastern Europe.
 Of those yeshivos, many followed his unique style of mussar; the first one of these was founded in Novogrudok, giving the style the name "Novhardok mussar", and Rabbi Horwitz the name "The Alter of Novhardok."

 Haskalah

 Following the rise of the Haskalah many members of the family became prominent writers, musicians and scientists such as the Russian pianist Vladimir Horowitz (1903–1989), the Yiddish playwright Moses Horowitz (1844–1910), the Bohemian Yiddish author Bella Horwitz, the German chess master, Bernhard Horwitz (1807–1885), the American surgeon Phineas Jonathan Horwitz (1822–1904), the German mathematician Adolf Hurwitz (1859–1919), the English professor Hyman Hurwitz (1770–1844) and the Polish mathematician Witold Hurewicz (1904–1956).

 DNA

 In 2016 historian and genealogist Edward Gelles established through autosomal DNA the traditional belief concerning the descent of the Levitic Horowitz lines from the Yizhari family of Girona.
 In 2017 the journal Scientific Reports confirmed that the genealogical records for three of the individuals with the Horowitz surname converged to a common male ancestor born at 1615 CE or 402 ybp.

-In June 2016, genealogist Randy Schoenberg contested the Horowitz connection to Spain.